Joko Widodo: Foreign policy

-Prior to Jokowi's election, Indonesia's foreign policy was shaped by his predecessor's statement, "a thousand friends and zero enemies."
-Jokowi has mandated a three-pronged policy of maintaining Indonesia's sovereignty, enhancing the protection of Indonesian citizens, and intensifying economic diplomacy.
-The Indonesian foreign policy under his tenure has been described as "pragmatic and inward-looking," with a focus on economic development and attracting investment.
-Throughout his ten years in office, he did not attend a single session of the United Nations General Assembly, although he did gave two address it virtually in 2020 and 2021.
+Before Jokowi's election, Indonesia's foreign policy was shaped by his predecessor's dictum of "a thousand friends and zero enemies."
+Jokowi outlined a three-pronged foreign policy centred on maintaining Indonesia's sovereignty, improving protection for Indonesian citizens, and intensifying economic diplomacy.
+Indonesian foreign policy during his tenure has been described as "pragmatic and inward-looking", with a strong emphasis on economic development and investment.
+During his ten years in office, he did not attend a session of the United Nations General Assembly, although he addressed it virtually in 2020 and 2021.

-Jokowi aspires Indonesia to become a global maritime power (poros maritim dunia, lit. 'global maritime axis').
-He sees the sea as having an increasingly important role in Indonesia's future and that as a maritime country, Indonesia must assert itself as a force between the two oceans: the Indian Ocean and the Pacific Ocean.
-The five pillars of this maritime-axis doctrine are rebuilding Indonesia's maritime culture, maintaining and managing marine resources, developing maritime infrastructure and connectivity as well as developing the shipping industry and maritime tourism, inviting other nations to cooperate in the marine field and eliminate the source of conflicts at sea, and developing maritime defence forces.
-As part of this vision, Jokowi has adopted a tougher stance on illegal fishing.
-He stated that Jakarta could no longer tolerate a situation where over 5,000 ships are operating illegally in its waters every day, making a mockery out of Indonesian sovereignty and resulting in annual losses of over $20 billion.
+Jokowi aspired to make Indonesia a global maritime power (poros maritim dunia, lit. 'global maritime axis').
+He saw the sea as central to Indonesia's future and argued that, as a maritime nation, Indonesia should assert itself between the Indian Ocean and the Pacific Ocean.
+The doctrine's five pillars were the revival of Indonesia's maritime culture, the protection and management of marine resources, the development of maritime infrastructure, connectivity, shipping and tourism, greater international maritime cooperation and conflict resolution at sea, and the strengthening of maritime defence forces.
+As part of this vision, Jokowi adopted a tougher stance on illegal fishing.
+He said that Jakarta could no longer tolerate a situation in which more than 5,000 vessels were operating illegally in Indonesian waters each day, making a mockery of Indonesian sovereignty and causing annual losses of more than $20 billion.

-On the territorial disputes in the South China Sea, particularly in the Natuna Islands where China's nine-dash line intercepts Indonesian EEZ claims, Jokowi stated that "there will be no compromise on sovereignty," and renamed Indonesia's section of the waters in the South China Sea as "North Natuna Sea".
-In June 2016, he held a cabinet meeting off the islands aboard the Indonesian Navy corvette KRI Imam Bonjol, calling to step up maritime patrols in the area.
-Under his administration, Indonesia has released an "Indo-Pacific Vision" for ASEAN countries, which calls for regional architecture and considers the Indian and Pacific Oceans as a single interconnected geostrategic area.
-Indonesia also entered a trilateral cooperation agreement with Malaysia and the Philippines, allowing coordinated patrols in the pirate-infested Sulu Sea.
+On the territorial disputes in the South China Sea, particularly around the Natuna Islands, where China's nine-dash line overlaps with Indonesian EEZ claims, Jokowi stated that "there will be no compromise on sovereignty", and renamed Indonesia's section of the South China Sea the "North Natuna Sea".
+In June 2016, he held a cabinet meeting off the islands aboard the Indonesian Navy corvette KRI Imam Bonjol, calling for increased maritime patrols in the area.
+Under his administration, Indonesia also released an "Indo-Pacific Vision" for ASEAN countries, which treated the Indian and Pacific Oceans as a single interconnected geostrategic area and called for a regional architecture built on cooperation.
+Indonesia further entered a trilateral agreement with Malaysia and the Philippines allowing coordinated patrols in the pirate-infested Sulu Sea.